 - Honours available

 - Parkville campus located in the heart of Melbourne city

 The Bachelor of Music provides advanced, pre-professional music training in five specialisations: Jazz & Improvisation, Interactive Composition and Music Performance, Composition, Musicology/Ethnomusicology.

-These five specialisations develop technically advanced and experienced musicians through an immersive and practical curriculum with core studies, music electives and complementary University Breadth subjects.
+These five specialisations develop technically advanced and experienced musicians through an immersive and practical curriculum with music core studies, music electives and complementary University breadth subjects.

 Bachelor of Music students learn from some of the most committed, talented and experienced teachers in Australia and play an active part in the musical life of the University and the city of Melbourne.